ysndr/blog/src/posts/internals/2019-12-31-built-with-hakyll-part-1.md

 Contexts contain the meta information that is available to the templating engine when building an `Item`.
 Thus allowing the usage of the computed value in the template files.
 A context holds a number of fields which are contexts as well.
-Each fields value is created for ever compilation item (this is every item the context will be applied on, usually individual posts).
+Each field's value is created for every compilation item (this is every item the context will be applied on, usually individual posts).

 Take for example the following field definition: